PauloIVM/PauloIVM/README.md

 ### Hi there 👋

 - 🌱 I started programming in 2014 in college.
 - 😄 In 2020 I graduated in Mechatronics Engineering at CEFET-MG.
-Also in this year I started to work professionally with web development.
-- 😄 In 2020 I started working at [MelhorPlano](http://melhorplano.net/) as an intern.
+Also in this year I started working at [MelhorPlano](http://melhorplano.net/) as an intern.
 - 🌱 In 2023 I started a second graduation, in Computer Science.
 - 🔭 I’m currently working at [MelhorPlano](http://melhorplano.net/) as a Mid-Level Software Engineer.
 - 💬 In addition to web development with the JS stack, I am interested in Java development; and also under development with microcontroller devices with C and C++.